The Diving Elk of Denver's Chutes Park

-While many of today's Denver residents seek their thrills at Elitch Gardens or Lakeside Amusement Park, 116 years ago, they headed to Chutes Park.
+While many Denverites today seek their thrills at Elitch's or Lakeside Amusement Park, 116 years ago, they headed to Chutes Park.

 The “Chutes Park,” on the bank of Cherry creek, at the intersection of Corona street and Fourth avenue in the southeastern section of the city, is a recent addition to these summer places of amusement, and is designed for those who enjoy spectacular things, and have a fondness for “roller coasters;” a playground for grown-up boys and girls.